 |Huge skull with sharp teeth; short arms and three-fingered, clawed hands||Long spines on back; long, narrow snout; powerful jaws with needle-like teeth||Strong back legs; tiny forearms; massive, thick skull; powerful jaws with serrated teeth|

-But even Spinosaurus was dwarfed by some of the long-necked herbivorous sauropods, which are the largest dinosaurs known to have existed.
+But even Spinosaurus was dwarfed by some of the long-necked herbivorous sauropods, such as Diplodocus, which are the largest dinosaurs known to have existed.

 Big, strong and fast